Sociology of scientific and technical controversies

 Description

-Sociologists of science consider that controversies are inherent to the process of knowledge production.
-They refer to (1) situations of discussion between scientists who oppose or agree on the data they produce, but also (2) mobilizations that develop in the context of institutionalized public debates or more informal exchanges.
-These controversies are an opportunity to observe science and decisions in the making, since they are nourished by knowledge that is not yet stabilized.
-They provide examples from which to rethink the relationship between science and society, and in so doing, the issues of technical democracy, at the interface of several disciplines.
+Sociologists of science consider controversies to be inherent to the process of knowledge production.
+They refer to (1) situations of discussion between scientists who oppose or agree on the data they produce, but also (2) mobilizations that develop within the framework of institutionalized public debates or more informal exchanges.
+These controversies provide an opportunity to observe science and decisions in the making, as they are nourished by knowledge that has not yet stabilized.
+They provide examples from which to rethink the relationship between science and society, and in so doing, the challenges of technical democracy, at the interface of several disciplines.

 Read more